When I could no longer take the pain, I went to my father the experimental scientist and begged him to undo my miscarriage.

 “Because otherwise I would miss them,” I said.
 This is not to say I believed in God or an afterlife.
 I simply wanted them beside me, also sinking into nothingness.

 I already felt the world before me fading, losing its contours.
 But I saw my viscera mounds with perfect clarity.
 I would miss their earthy smell.
 Through their shrink-wrapped guts, I saw the wondrous children they would have grown up to be.
 I saw myself beside them, a perfect mother, fulfilling their every need, far better than the mother I had been in reality.

 “I’d be happy to bury them,” my husband noted.
 “To never look at those things again.”

 I kicked the children out.
 I got up and stood beside my husband, watching the sky.
-The night before, I had another beach dream, this time with Papa standing next to my grandmother under the dark sky.
+The night before, I had had another beach dream, this time with Papa standing next to my grandmother under the dark sky.
 The sign only said These Are Words.
 I kicked in the sign and went for a swim.
-It never occurred to me that I could.
+It had never occurred to me that I could.
 The water was briny and primordial.